Stuart Forster asks what is the world’s best pub and suggests De Beyerd in Breda, the Netherlands, as a contender for that accolade.

 “Borrel is something you do with colleagues.
 You socialise after work with your colleagues, in your private time.
 You drink with them and get to know them.
 That’s what borrel is — it normally involves just drinks.
 ‘Borrel’, literally, is a small glass of hard liquor,” he answers.

-De Beyerd has twice been named as the top café in the Netherlands, most recently in 2010.
+De Beyerd has twice been named the top café in the Netherlands, most recently in 2010.

 So what is the world’s best pub?
 De Beyerd in Breda, the Netherlands, is one candidate.
 Identifying the best pub in the world sounds ideal for a lengthy pub debate.
 If you’ve got a favourite, feel free to send a comment naming it, where it is, and why it stands out.

-See the Visit Holland website for more information on things to do and see in the Netherlands.
+See the Netherlands Board of Tourism and Conventions website for more information on things to do and see in the Netherlands.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.